CharakaGunathilake/Book-Rental-Management-System/README.md

 ### **2. Database Setup**

-* Create a PostgreSQL database.
+* Create a PostgreSQL database (example: `book_rental_db`).
-* Run any SQL scripts (if provided) in the `/database` folder to create tables:
+* Tables will be automatically created and managed by JPA based on entities:
   * `books`
   * `authors`
   * `genres`